OCA/server-auth/auth_saml/readme/CONFIGURE.md

 `https://example.com/web/login?disable_autoredirect=` The login is also displayed if there is an error with SAML login, in order to display any error message.

+**SAML Unsolicited Requests**

+By default, unsolicited SAML requests (IdP-initiated authentication) are disabled for security reasons.
+You can enable them in Settings > Users & Companies > Settings under the SAML section.
+When enabled, the Identity Provider can initiate authentication requests without a prior AuthnRequest from the Service Provider (Odoo).